vain0x/milone-lang/docs/refs/x_ptr_types.md

-# Extension: Pointer
+# Extension: Pointer Types

-This page describes non-function pointer feratures.
+This page describes non-function pointer features.

 - *NOTICE(lang-ext)*: This feature is "language extension", i.e. not compatible with F#.
 Identifiers that start with `__` are for extensions.